joeldelcastillo/cmp-5006-fall23-aproano/guides/guide_classic_crypto.md

 ## Part 1: Research Topics

 In this section, you will research various classical cryptography topics.
 Each topic has a set of questions to guide your learning.
-Avoid repetition and ensure that the questions are slightly different for each topic.

 ### 1. The Shift Cipher